cvonfeldt/microsoft-sentinel-investigations/Sentinel-Part-4-Attack-Detection/README(unfinished).md

 Part 4 - Real World SOC Attack Simulation & MITRE Mapping

 4.1): For this portion of the lab, I’m going to manually detect and map out the phases of the attack to their specific MITRE tactics.
 Since the MITRE grid didn’t output as intended, we weren’t able to simply map out the attack according to it.
-The lab deployed rules take us through the attack phases one by one (with their names), but I want to try to trace the attack phases without it and simulate a real-world SOC investigation as if we don’t have the perfectly-made rules already.
+The lab deployed rules take us through the attack phases one by one (with their names), but I want to try to trace the attack phases without them and simulate a real-world SOC investigation as if we don’t have the perfectly-made rules already.

-We will use the first deployed rule for the first stage only to give us a starting point.
+We will use the deployed rule for the first stage only to give us a starting point.

 Here we see the first stage of the attack: A phishing email that bypassed MailGuard SEG from IP: “198.51.100.42” with the payload: “report.exe”.
 (a1.0.png)